mikedilger/mosaic-spec/docs/websockets.md

 ## TLS

-Over WebSockets, Mosaic must use TLS version at least 1.2, preferably [TLS 1.3](https://datatracker.ietf.org/doc/html/rfc8446).
+Over WebSockets, Mosaic MUST use TLS version at least 1.2, preferably [TLS 1.3](https://datatracker.ietf.org/doc/html/rfc8446).

-TLS should specify the EdDSA signature algorithm, using the ed25519 signing keys.
+TLS MUST specify the EdDSA signature algorithm, using the ed25519 signing keys.

-TLS certificates shall be either RawPublicKey or self-signed, and use the ed25519 public key (either the server's master public key or the client's signing public key).
+TLS certificates SHALL be either RawPublicKey or self-signed, and use the ed25519 public key (either the server's master public key or the client's signing public key).

 Servers SHOULD request client-side certificates if they wish to authenticate users.
-If clients do not provide certificates, they should be considered anonymous.
+If clients do not provide certificates, they are to be considered anonymous.
 Servers MAY present different services depending on whether a user is authenticated or not.